General Texas Racing Information

 Yes.
 As long as a broodmare is bred to an Accredited Stallion every other breeding.

-If my broodmare or stallion leaves the state is it still considered Accredited Texas Bred?
+If my stallion leaves the state is it still considered Accredited Texas Bred?

-No. An Accredited Texas Bred broodmare or stallion will lose its breeding accreditation if it is domiciled in another state.
-The broodmare or stallion must be reaccredited if it is moved back into Texas.
+No. An Accredited Texas Bred stallion will lose its breeding accreditation if it is domiciled in another state.
+The stallion must be reaccredited if it is moved back into Texas.
 (See ATB Rules)

 When do I need to accredit a broodmare in order to receive Accredited Texas Bred Breeders Award on a foal?